 6) Caring More for Your Own than for Strangers

-You have a book of business stored within the databases of your technology that are worth vastly more than the contact info of a potentially new client.
-I’ve long said great organizations recognize they need to dedicate twice the time to retaining past customers as they do attempting to conquest new ones.
+You have a book of business stored within the databases of your technology that are worth vastly more than the contact info of a potential new client.
+I’ve long said great organizations recognize they need to dedicate twice the time to retaining past customers as they attempt to conquer new ones.

 8) Advertising in Social

-The old sales adage of “fish where the fish are” has never been truer than with social media advertising of today.
-With over a billion of users able to be targeted by, not just their area and demographics, but their interests, social media is the giant fish in the giant pond of marketing.
+The old sales adage of “fish where the fish are” has never been truer than today’s social media advertising.
+With over a billion users being targeted by, not just their area and demographics, but their interests, social media is the giant fish in the giant pond of marketing.
 Daily user rates continue to increase, as does mobile usage on these sites, and companies big and small are doing everything they can to grow their brand and engage valuable customers on these platforms.

 However, it is not just enough to have a FB page and post to it regularly.
 Right now, advertising on FB is one of the best buys for the advertising dollar, and every corporation should have a line item in their marketing budget dedicated to it.
 Instagram is also available for businesses to explore, ad space can be purchased within different platforms, Snapchat is reaching a new generation, and every day a new app shows up that can influence a segment of the population.